Norway Big player on the shelf

 Where we operate in Norway

-The company’s exploration and production concessions are located in all regions on the Norwegian Continental Shelf: in the North Sea, Norwegian Sea and the Barents Sea.
-Nova and Vega are located around 125 kilometres west of the city of Bergen.
+The company’s operated and partner-led exploration and production concessions are located in all regions on the Norwegian Continental Shelf: in the North Sea, Norwegian Sea and the Barents Sea.
+The operated Nova and Vega fields are located around 125 kilometres west of the city of Bergen.
 Maria lies further north, roughly at the level of Trondheim, and Dvalin lies even further north.

 671